khushman1/3D-COVID-Tracker/README.md

 You can either build the project using `npm run build` or start a development server with `npm run start`.

-A live version of the project can be accessed at
+A live version of the project can be accessed [here](http://khushmanpatel.com/3D-COVID-Tracker/).